 The number of opioid prescription pain killers out there is high and continues to grow.
 Therefore it is only a matter of time until the people who are right now developing an addiction to the opioid prescription in their medicine cabinets fall into step with the next point on the terrible journey of their opioid addictions.
 Just as we should never underestimate drugs like oxycodone and hydrocodone, we must also remember that even while fentanyl takes up so much space in the news these days, that heroin is just below the surface, as if planning its next move.
 Heroin is frequently mixed with fentanyl and the two together are a terrifying combination.
 Fentanyl is also frequently mixed with other drugs.
 Both substances are highly dangerous in their own right.
 Each drug needs to be considered a high danger to society, and to public health as a whole.

 This is your chance to get clean and manage your addiction.
-If you have questions about how to navigate the sometimes confusing world of substance abuse recovery, call Florida House Experience today and we can answer your questions.
+If you have questions about how to navigate the sometimes confusing world of substance abuse recovery, call FHE Health today and we can answer your questions.